Mercenary War: Hamilcar

 At some point during 240 BC the Carthaginians raised another, smaller, force, of approximately 10,000.
 It included deserters from the rebels, 2,000 cavalry, and 70 elephants.
 This was placed under the command of Hamilcar, who had commanded the Carthaginian forces on Sicily for the last six years of the First Punic War.
 The rebels held the line of the Bagradas River with 10,000 men commanded by Spendius.
 Hamilcar would need to force a crossing if he were to gain access to open country where he could manoeuvre.
 He did so by a stratagem, and Spendius was reinforced by an additional 15,000 men drawn from the force laying siege to Utica, which the rebels had renewed.
 The rebel army of 25,000 moved to attack Hamilcar in the Battle of the Bagradas River.
 What happened next is unclear: it seems Hamilcar feigned a retreat, the rebels broke ranks to pursue, the Carthaginians turned in good order and counter-attacked, routing the rebels, who suffered losses of 8,000 men.

 Hamilcar was appointed joint commander of the Carthaginian army, alongside Hanno, but there was no cooperation between the two.
 While Hanno manoeuvred against Matho to the north near Hippo, Hamilcar confronted various towns and cities which had gone over to the rebels, bringing them back to Carthaginian allegiance with varying mixtures of diplomacy and force.
 He was shadowed by a superior-sized rebel force, which kept to rough ground for fear of Hamilcar's cavalry and elephants, and harried his foragers and scouts.
 South west of Utica, Hamilcar moved his force into the mountains in an attempt to bring the rebels to battle, but was surrounded.
-The Carthaginians were only saved from destruction when a Numidian leader, Naravas, who had served with and admired Hamilcar in Sicily, swapped sides, bringing 2,000 cavalry with him.
+The Carthaginians were saved from destruction only when a Numidian leader, Naravas, who had served with and admired Hamilcar in Sicily, swapped sides, bringing 2,000 cavalry with him.
 This proved disastrous for the rebels, and in the resulting battle, they lost 10,000 killed and 4,000 captured.